redpanda-data/connect/website/docs/components/outputs/gcp_cloud_storage.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-EXPERIMENTAL: This component is experimental and therefore subject to change or removal outside of major version releases.
+BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

 Sends message parts as objects to a Google Cloud Storage bucket.
 Each object is uploaded with the path specified with the `path` field.